Our Healing Herd

 Pumpkin was donated to the program by the Fallon family.

 Chance (2002) is a 16.2 hand Belgian Warmblood gelding with extensive experience as an A-rated show hunter and equitation mount, showing up and down the East Coast in his younger days.
 Chance’s show ring experience, extensive training, and big stride help riders perfect their posting, steering, and balance in the adaptive riding arena.
 Chance’s focus and ability to get his point across also offers clients myriad insights in our psychotherapy program.
-Aside from spending time in the paddock next to his friends Phillip and Rico, Chance also enjoys eating apple pie, his favorite treat.
+Aside from spending time in the paddock next to his friends Caz and Guinness, Chance also enjoys eating apple pie, his favorite treat.

 Chance is free leased to the program by the Fallon family.